candicesxc/listen-you-are-loved/README.md

    ```
    ⚠️ **Important**: `config.js` is in `.gitignore` and will never be committed to GitHub.

 **Option B: Enter API key in the UI** (works without config.js):
-   - Just open `index.html` and enter your API key in the form
+- Just open `index.html` and enter your API key in the form at the top of the page
-   - It will be saved locally in your browser
+- It will be saved locally in your browser (localStorage) and never committed

 3. **Open `index.html` in your browser:**
    - Simply double-click `index.html`, or